Benedictteo05/OSA_notes/Operating Systems & Administration/L6 - Process Scheduling.md

 	- Average waiting and turnaround time.

 **Gantt Chart**
-- A 'chart' showing the actual execution of a series of processes by the CPU.
+- A 'chart' showing the actual execution of a series of processes in order by the CPU.
 	- It shows the start and end of execution of each processes.
 - Waiting time is defined as the total time which a process spends waiting for the CPU in the ready list.
 - Turnaround time is the time from the arrival of the process to its completion by the CPU.
 	- It includes the time it spends waiting for the CPU.